dolthub/docs/content/concepts/dolthub/api.md

 res.json()
 ```

-Please note: You must include a ref name when making authenticated calls to the SQL API using a token.
+Please note: You must include a ref name (branch, tag, commit hash, etc) when making authenticated calls to the SQL API using a token.
+Unauthenticated API requests do not require this.
+They use the default branch (`main` or `master`).